-Thesis coordinator: Dr. Aron Michael, Room Hilmer 648, a.michael@unsw.edu.au
+Thesis coordinator: Dr. Aron Michael, EE 316, a.michael@unsw.edu.au

 Consultations: About the thesis work, technical inquiries should be directed to the thesis supervisor whereas general administrative inquiries should be directed to the thesis coordinator.
-All email enquiries should be made from your student email address with ELEC4120 (or TELE, PHTN) in the subject line; otherwise they will not be answered.
+All email enquiries should be made from your student email address with ELEC4951 in the subject line; otherwise they will not be answered.

-Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
+Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms in this will use Moodle course, https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
-The Moodle name of this course is: ELEC/TELE/PHTN4120/BIOM5910 (BE Thesis Part A) S1_2018.
+The Moodle name of this course is: ELEC4951 Research Thesis A T1/2019.